samuelkurdz/bike-rental/README.md

 #### Managers can:

-- Create, Read, Edit, and Delete Bikes.
+- Create, Read, Edit, and Delete Bikes.[x]

-- Create, Read, Edit, and Delete Users and Managers.
+- Create, Read, Edit, and Delete Users and Managers.[/]

-- See all the users who reserved a bike, and the period of time they did it.
+- See all the users who reserved a bike, and the period of time they did it.[x]

-- See all the bikes reserved by a user and the period of time they did it.
+- See all the bikes reserved by a user and the period of time they did it.[x]

 #### Users can: